JetBrains/kotlin-web-site/pages/docs/reference/coroutines-overview.md

 that we provide an experience that is not only fluid from the user's perspective, but scalable when needed.

-There are many approaches to this problem, and in Kotlin we take a very flexible one by providing [Coroutine](https://en.wikipedia.org/wiki/Coroutine) support at the language level and delegating most of the functionality to libraries, much inline with Kotlin's philosophy.
+There are many approaches to this problem, and in Kotlin we take a very flexible one by providing [Coroutine](https://en.wikipedia.org/wiki/Coroutine) support at the language level and delegating most of the functionality to libraries, much in line with Kotlin's philosophy.

 As a bonus, coroutines not only open the doors to asynchronous programming, but also provide a wealth of other possibilities such as concurrency, actors, etc.